Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : A code-search engine by the developer of Bonzamate.
 Searches a hand-picked list of code forges for source code, supporting many search operators.

 [StarFinder](https://star-finder.de/?l=en)
-: A search engine that focuses on Open Graph Protocol metadata, searching for domains that have OGP information and rendring link previews for them.
+: A search engine that focuses on Open Graph Protocol metadata, searching for domains that have OGP information and rendering link previews for them.
 A good surf-engine once you grok how to build sufficiently broad queries.
 Has a large and growing index of 4.8 million sites at the time of writing.
 Allows site submission.

 ## Other languages